 Managing Director for CORPORANTES, Inc., an outgrowth of The Nahser Agency/Advertising, Dr. Nahser is currently Provost Emeritus of Presidio School of Management, San Francisco (offering the first accredited MBA in Sustainable Management), a Senior Fellow at the Institute for Nature and Culture, and Director of Urban Sustainable Management Programs at DePaul University.
-He is also Professor of Pragmatic Philosophy and Ecological Economics, Center for Confucian Entrepreneurship and East Asia Civilizations, Zhejiang University, Hangzhou, China.
+He is also a Professor of Pragmatic Philosophy and Ecological Economics, Center for Confucian Entrepreneurship and East Asia Civilizations, Zhejiang University, Hangzhou, China.

-In his four-year term (2004-2008) as Founding Provost and Co-CEO at Presidio Graduate School (then Presidio School of Management), he repositioned and rebranded the college, guided the faculty, refined and integrated the educational philosophy based on pragmatic inquiry, and the School’s curriculum and executive education program engaged in experiential learning;; and placed paramount emphasis on helping individual students discover their true callings through their careers, and organizations to connect their strategies with their values and vision.
+In his four-year term (2004-2008) as Founding Provost and Co-CEO at Presidio Graduate School (then Presidio School of Management), he repositioned and rebranded the college, guided the faculty, refined and integrated the educational philosophy based on pragmatic inquiry, and the School’s curriculum and executive education program engaged in experiential learning; and placed paramount emphasis on helping individual students discover their true callings through their careers, and organizations to connect their strategies with their values and vision.

 Having successfully completed the first five iterations of the MBA program and played a major role in growing the School by ten-fold, from 22 students in 2004 to 220 students in 2008, Ron has conferred the title “Provost Emeritus” by the College’s Board of Directors.
 He is now participating in the Renewal Project of the Presidio Graduate School sustainable management educational programs, learning from the combined Presidio Graduate School and Bainbridge Graduate Institute’s pioneering work in the field over the past 30 years.

-In addition to lectures, workshops and consulting with business and academic audiences in the US and internationally on business values, vision, marketing strategy, branding, social responsibility and integrative sustainable management, he is a Strategic Advisor to the UN Principles of Sustainable Management Secretariat (PRME).
+In addition to lectures, workshops, and consulting with business and academic audiences in the US and internationally on business values, vision, marketing strategy, branding, social responsibility, and integrative sustainable management, he is a Strategic Advisor to the UN Principles of Sustainable Management Secretariat (PRME).

-The author of Learning to Read the Signs: Reclaiming Pragmatism in Business and Journeys to Oxford: Nine Pragmatic Inquiries into the Practice of Values in Business and Education, he has developed a strategic business problem-solving model known as PathFinder Pragmatic Inquiry® which has been used by more than 100 organizations and thousands of participants including 3M, Levi-Strauss & CO., The Quaker Oats Company, Time Inc., Harris Bank, Kellogg School of Management, Stanford GSB, Notre Dame Mendoza College of Business, DePaul University Kellstadt GSB, Beta Gamma Sigma Honor Society, Presidio School of Management, UC Berkeley Haas School of Business and many others.
+The author of Learning to Read the Signs: Reclaiming Pragmatism in Business and Journeys to Oxford: Nine Pragmatic Inquiries Into the Practice of Values in Business and Education, he has developed a strategic business problem-solving model known as PathFinder Pragmatic Inquiry® which has been used by more than 100 organizations and thousands of participants including 3M, Levi-Strauss & CO., The Quaker Oats Company, Time Inc., Harris Bank, Kellogg School of Management, Stanford GSB, Notre Dame Mendoza College of Business, DePaul University Kellstadt GSB, Beta Gamma Sigma Honor Society, Presidio School of Management, UC Berkeley Haas School of Business and many others.

 The former chairman, president, and CEO of The Nahser Agency of Chicago, serving such advertisers as The Quaker Oats Co., CNA Insurance, Harris Bank, Bang & Olufsen, Schwinn Bicycle Co., Merlin’s 200,000 Mile Shops, Solo Cup Co., and Florsheim Shoe Co., Dr. Nahser earned a BA degree from the University of Notre Dame, an MBA degree from Northwestern University’s Kellogg School of Management, an MA degree in Religious Studies from Loyola/Mundelein College and the Ph.D. in American Philosophy from DePaul University.